-But I could only get a reservation for our first night.
-Adjusting to jet lag is always the hardest on the first night.
-Especially since we were flying from London via Tokyo with a 7 hour stopover.
-A total transit time of 30 hours… Not only would we be feeling the worst of the jet lag, our sushi dinner would be at 6 am London time.
+However, I could only get a reservation for our first night, when the jet lag would be at its worst.
+Especially since we were flying from London via Tokyo with a 7 hour stopover: a total transit time of 30 hours!
+Not only would we be heavily jet-lagged, our sushi dinner would be at 6 am London time.
 Tough luck.
 I made the booking for 8 pm.

 We landed in Honolulu somewhere around 7 and arrived at our hotel before 10 in the morning.
 I had requested an early check-in and, after traveling for 30+ hours, became rather livid when told that our room would not be ready for another 5 hours.
 To prevent a near nuclear explosion, the staff led us to a guest lounge where we could take a shower and keep our bags.
 By this point I was also starving, so after a very quick shower, we headed out to find some food and explore the area.

 What happened next is another story for another time involving a Peter Lik gallery and a $14,000 photograph (which no, we did not buy.)
 We returned to the hotel a little after 2 in the afternoon and were finally taken to our room.
 Exhausted, I told George I was going down for a one hour nap and set my alarm.
 George, who claimed he wasn’t tired at all, said he’d probably go to the pool.

 Five hours later, I woke up dazed and confused in a pitch black room.
 I checked my phone and started freaking out.
 It was 7.30 pm and George was laying beside me fast asleep.
 I woke him up yelling how did this happen?
 Why didn’t you set an alarm?
 Do you know what time it is?
 Our dinner reservation is in half an hour!!